Do you participate in Daily Scrum meetings?

-Figure: Schedule your scrum meetings to take place the same time each day.
-If sending Daily Scrum by email or Teams, make sure to schedule it in your calendar the same time each day, just as you would a normal Daily Scrum meeting.
+- Figure: Schedule your scrum meetings to take place at the same time each day.
+If sending Daily Scrum by email or Teams, make sure to schedule it in your calendar the same time each day, just as you would a normal Daily Scrum meeting

-- Ensure your staff send their Daily Scrum to their product owners as per product owner specification.
+- Ensure your staff sends their Daily Scrum to their product owners as per product owner specifications.
 Make sure to check that all staff have participated in or submitted their Daily Scrum activities so that product owners are kept up to date.
-If staff are sending in Daily Scrum emails, consider sending them to a company Daily Scrum inbox where you can check quickly to see who has sent their Daily Scrum email.
+If staff is sending in Daily Scrum emails, consider sending them to a company Daily Scrum inbox where you can check quickly to see who has sent their Daily Scrum email.

-- If your staff are sending a Daily Scrum email, ensure you use a consistent format from day to day to prevent any confusion.
+- If your staff is sending a Daily Scrum email, ensure you use a consistent format from day to day to prevent any confusion.